-- Go on a kayak up the Upsala channel, surrounded by stunning Patagonian scenery.
+- Embark on a kayak adventure up the Upsala channel, surrounded by stunning Patagonian scenery.

-- Cruise the Beagle Channel and search for the Yámana archaeological ruins and enjoying the pristine waters.
+- Cruise the Beagle Channel, seeking out the Yámana archaeological ruins and enjoying the pristine waters.

 Falling on the shoreline of Lago Nahuel Huapi, a large glacial lake surrounded by the Andes Mountains, the town of Bariloche sits in Argentina’s Patagonia region.
 Known for its Swiss alpine-style architecture and chocolate, Bariloche is surrounded by thousand-year-old forests, crystal lakes, and snow-capped mountains.
 The city is known as one of the most breathtaking places in Argentina, popular both in the summer and winter seasons for the array of activities Bariloche offers.
 The city exudes what it means to be Patagonian and has brought travelers from many places to seek arguably one of Argentina’s most beautiful natural spots.